Compassion fade: Provision of aid

 Compassion fade is illustrated by the reluctance to respond to crises in a global scale affecting large numbers of people.
 Evidence shows that compassionate behaviour (i.e. financial donations, acts of service) diminish as the number of those in need increases.

 Research on charitable donations indicates donations are negatively related to the number of people in need.
 For example, in 2014 the Ebola outbreak saw the loss of over 3400 lives and donations to the American Red Cross was $100,000 over a six-month period.
 However, in 2015 a crowdfunding campaign for a child in New York to visit Harvard raised over $1.2 million in a one-month period.

 Environmental crises

 Compassion fade research is extended to the environmental domain where the lack of response to environmental challenges, such as climate change, pose a threat to millions of unidentified victims.

-However, studies have shown the effects of compassion fade may differ are non-human animals:
+However, studies have shown the effects of compassion fade may differ with non-human animals: